Wang Yangming

-Wang Shouren (王守仁, 26 October 1472 – 9 January 1529), courtesy name Bo'an (伯安), art name Yangmingzi (阳明子 (陽明子)), usually referred to as Wang Yangming (王阳明 (王陽明)), was a Chinese calligrapher, general, philosopher, politician, and writer during the Ming dynasty.
+Wang Shouren (王守仁, 26 October 1472 – 9 January 1529), courtesy name Bo'an (伯安), art name Yangmingzi (阳明子 (陽明子)), usually referred to as Wang Yangming (王阳明 (王陽明)), was a Chinese statesman, general, and Neo-Confucian philosopher during the Ming dynasty.
 After Zhu Xi, he is commonly regarded as the most important Neo-Confucian thinker, for his interpretations of Confucianism that denied the rationalist dualism of the orthodox philosophy of Zhu Xi.
 Wang and Lu Xiangshan are regarded as the founders as the Lu–Wang school, or the School of the Mind.

 In China, Japan, and Western countries, he is known by his honorific name rather than his private name.

 Life and times

 Wang was born in Yuyao, Zhejiang Province, to a scholarly family with a tradition of bureaucratic service.
-His father, Wang Hua, was first (Zhuangyuan, 狀元) in the Imperial Examination of 1481, and rose to become the vice-minister of the Ministry of Rites, but was later demoted and subsequently expelled from government service due to having offended Liu Jin, a eunuch.
+His father, Wang Hua, was first (Zhuangyuan, 狀元) in the Imperial Examination of 1481, and rose to become the vice-minister of the Ministry of Rites, but was later demoted and subsequently expelled from government service for having offended Liu Jin, a eunuch.

 Wang earned the juren degree in 1492 and the jinshi degree in 1499.
 He later served as an executive assistant in various government departments until banishment for offending a eunuch in 1506.
 However, his professional career resumed when he became the Governor of Jiangxi.